bakeshop2281/eua-ff-universe/eua-base-profile.md

 - Mimicry: Complex physical action replication after single observation
 - DNA injection: Insert DNA through wounds/mucus membranes causing death
 - Memory reading: Via skin to skin contact, can read a person's memories as long as they can remember them.
+- Immune to Alcohol: Unable to get drunk, dislikes the taste of alcohol

 **Post-Mental Block Removal:**
 - Power of suggestion: Control actions via verbal command